 From time to time we may be involved in legal proceedings arising in the ordinary course of business.
 We are not currently involved in any material legal proceedings.
 We may, however, be involved in material legal proceedings in the future.
-Such matters are subject to uncertainty and there can be no assurance that such legal proceedings will not have a material adverse effect on our business, results of operations, financial position or cash flows.
+Such proceedings are subject to uncertainty and, if they happen, could have a material adverse effect on our business, results of operations, financial position or cash flows.